 Cafe Central is probably the most popular cafe among tourists thanks to its history and promotion.
 Looking at Instagram, you will see many images where people stand in line and wait to come in to enjoy the desserts there.
 That’s how it is, actually.
-I’ve been around three times in the neighbourhood – every time at least 10 people waiting 🙂 I did not insist.
+I’ve been around three times in the neighborhood – every time at least 10 people waiting 🙂 I did not insist.
 And I recommend Cafe Klimt – their specialties are Klimt Tart, Sacher, Apple Struddel with vanilla sauce and Viennese coffee.
 Too delicious not to go 🙂 Plus, you can find free places 🙂

 Vienna was designated in 2018 for the ninth consecutive year the city with the highest living standard.
-At first glance this is clear, especially in comparison to Chisinau 🙂 but as a tourist I do not think you feel what this means, I think the locals know better and feel what this position implies in the ranking.
+At first glance, this is clear, especially in comparison to Chisinau 🙂 but as a tourist, I do not think you feel what this means, I think the locals know better and feel what this position implies in the ranking.

-In Vienna there is one of the museums with natural size wax figures.
+In Vienna, there is one of the museums with natural size wax figures.
 There are only a few in the world.
-In Europe, there are also in London, Berlin, Blackpool, Amsterdam and Istanbul.
+In Europe, there are also in London, Berlin, Blackpool, Amsterdam, and Istanbul.

 Vienna is an expensive city.
 More expensive than other European cities, but it is not the most expensive.
-It is more expensive for tourists, because higher prices are where tourist attractions are – you know this 🙂 For example, museum entries are 20-28 euros, still water – 3-5 euro, cappuccino – 3.50 – 5.50 euros.
-Of course everything depends on the place, time, but also on other criteria.
+It is more expensive for tourists because higher prices are where tourist attractions are – you know this 🙂 For example, museum entries are 20-28 euros, still water – 3-5 euro, cappuccino – 3.50 – 5.50 euros.
+Of course, everything depends on the place, time, but also on other criteria.

 Traditional food is the Viennese Schnitzel, which is usually served with a piece of lemon.
 Potatoes and pork are very popular.
 Goulash is also very popular.
-Their food is fairly consistent and wit not too much vegetables :)) but you can easily find restaurants with different types of cuisine.
+Their food is fairly consistent and wit not too many vegetables :)) but you can easily find restaurants with different types of cuisine.
 The specific desserts are the Sacher and the Apple Strudel, about the Viennese coffee I told you 🙂

 Shopping.
 All the shops are in the historic center of the city, but as the center is pretty big, the shops are located on several streets.
 However, you can get all the way down.
 The biggest problem is that the stores are too “populated” 🙂 And if there are some discounts – it’s disaster: D